 It is possible to see the same Disability Adviser for continuity purposes.
 However, this cannot always be guaranteed due to staff holiday, sickness or other staff commitments.

 One to one mentoring support

 Are there any additional services available such as mentoring, counselling services or a buddy scheme to help a new student to settle in if needed?

 There is a counselling service available at UWL.
-Peer Mentor support is available from UWL’s Engagement Team.
+There is also a specific Wellbeing Peer Mentor scheme specifically for disabled students or who have a wellbeing need.
+This support is available from UWL’s Study Support Team.
 Specialist Mentoring is provided by external services.

 One to one / group study skills